CMSCompOps/OpsSpace/README.rst

 and list the file as Contents inside of ``index.rst``.
 If adding a module to ``CMSToolBox``, edit the ``toolbox.rst`` to autodocument your modules.
-Examples of this are contained in ``toolbox.rst``, but let's quickly return to the example under the `Style`_ guidelines.
+Examples of this are contained in ``toolbox.rst``, but let's quickly return to the example under :ref:`style-ref`.
 The module, that is written this way:

 .. program-output:: cat example.py